splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/slis.rst

     :width: 100%
     :alt: This animated GIF shows hover and click actions on a chart to display metric time series, a data table, and full chart data.

 To see a dashboard for a service, select the service on the service map, then select :strong:`View Dashboard`.

 See :ref:`dashboards` for a list of types of dashboards and how you can create, customize, import, export, clone, and share them.
 See :ref:`apm-dashboards` to learn how to track performance, troubleshoot from the dashboard, and finally create a detector so that you can alert on a dashboard or chart in the future.
 For a use case on managing SLOs using APM, see :ref:`custom-metricset`.

 Observability Cloud Alerts and detectors
 ===================================================================================
-Observability Cloud includes out of the box alerts and detectors using AutoDetect.
+Observability Cloud includes out of the box alerts and detectors using :ref:`autodetect`.
 You can also set up custom detectors, as described in the previous section.
-Custom detectors lets you define your own SLIs and alert on any data that matters to you.
+Custom detectors let you define your own SLIs and alert on any data that matters most to you.

 Splunk Infrastructure Monitoring